mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/laravel.md

 # laravel
-> A command line installer for the Laravel framework.
+> A command-line installer for the Laravel framework.
 > More information: <https://laravel.com>.

 - Create a new Laravel application